sadanand-singh/Blog/content/post/arch_gnome3_setup.md

 desktop.
 This post is an updated version of my [previous post]({{< relref "myarchsetup.md" >}}) with the latest configuration of my machine.
 I have also update my GPU to 1080 Ti to be able to run some computer vision models at reasonable speeds.
-I use this desktop for some audio processing and some kaggle-level computer vision/deep learning.
+I use this desktop for some audio processing and some Kaggle-level computer vision/deep learning.

 <!-- more -->
 {{< load-photoswipe >}}